 What can you do to keep mice out of your garage

-Again, there’s not too many options to keep your garage pest free all of the time, but there are certainly steps you can do to reduce their numbers.
+It’s not really possible to keep your garage pest free all of the time, but there are steps you can take to reduce their numbers.
 The first thing you should do is make sure there aren’t lots of pest friendly hiding places, or living spaces.

 Be careful what you store in your garage.
 Oftentimes, people will store things like sleeping bags, cloths, cardboard boxes, bedding, etc. If mice can access these things, they will tend to gnaw on them and make the debris into nests.

-Many people also tend to leave a garage unfinished and can leave insulation exposed or simply store excess insulation in their garage as well.
+Many people leave their garage unfinished. leaving insulation exposed, or store excess insulation in the garage.
 This is another source for mice and rodents to make nests out of and live in.

 Most people don’t do this, but certainly avoid storing food in your garage as well, as it can become a target for mice, rodents, and other pests.
 Usually food that becomes an issue is something forgotten such as a granola bar with some camping supplies, some left over grease on a cooking stove, or some Halloween candy that fell to the wayside and got kicked under a shelf.